kubernetes-sigs/kwok/site/content/en/docs/generated/apis.md

 <a href="#kwok.x-k8s.io/v1alpha1.ExecTarget">ExecTarget</a>
 </p>
 <p>
-<p>ExecTargetLocal holds information how to exec to a local target.</p>
+<p>ExecTargetLocal holds information on how to exec to a local target.</p>
 </p>
 <table>
 <thead>